SBasu007/event-management-system/README.md

 Important:

+- DB credentials are now read from root `.env`.
-- Some DB credentials are currently hardcoded in service files.
+- `auth_db` and `attendee_db` database names are currently fixed in Node service code.
-- If your local PostgreSQL password is different, update these files:
-	- `services/auth-service/src/db/db.js`
-	- `services/auth-service/src/db/init.js`
-	- `services/attendee-service/src/db/db.js`
-	- `services/event-service/src/main/resources/application.properties`
-	- `services/budget-service/src/main/resources/application.properties`

 ## 5) Install Dependencies